 Spring Lake Overlook Trail - This short trail to the overlook offers a panorama of four different habitats.
 Prairie wildflowers paint the trail sides with a constantly changing palette of colors.

 Wildlife Observation - Spring (mid-April – May) and fall (Sep-Oct) migration are the peak times to observe large varieties and concentrations of birds.
 Waubay NWR offers novice and experienced birders opportunities to see wetland, woodland, and grassland species.
 Visitors can borrow binoculars, a spotting scope or field guides while they are visiting the Refuge.
-Check Seasons of Wildlife and our current bird list list for more information.
+Check Seasons of Wildlife or contact the Refuge for a current bird list for more detailed information.